Spacious Two Bedroom Flat in North Leeds

 My entire flat is available to rent from 31st March 2022, on a furnished or part-furnished basis.

-The property is a clean and spacious two-bedroom flat on the 2nd floor of a mature three-storey block [Ground floor; 1st floor; and 2nd floor].
-Access to the flat is via a communal secure entry system and four flights of stairs leading up to the 2nd floor (there is no lift access).
+The property is a clean and spacious two-bedroom flat on the 2nd floor of an established three-storey block [Ground floor; 1st floor; and 2nd floor].
+Access to the flat is via a secure communal entry system and four flights of stairs leading up to the 2nd floor (there is no lift access).
 Please note, parking is on street only.

-The flat has a large living/dining room, separate kitchen, bathroom and two double bedrooms.
-Externally, there is a spacious balcony/drying area and a secure storage cupboard (space for a bike etc).
+The flat has a large living/dining room; separate kitchen with doorway leading to the balcony area; bathroom, with shower over bath; master bedroom and second double bedroom with built-in storage space.
+There are also two separate storage cupboards in the entrance hall.
 The flat is double-glazed throughout and has gas central heating/hot water.
-The overall size of the flat is 71 square metres (764 square feet).
+The overall internal size of the flat is 71 square metres (764 square feet).

 The tenancy will be a fixed term Assured Shorthold Tenancy (AST), with a minimum commitment of 6 months, although shorter lets may be considered.

-The flat is located just off King Lane in Moortown and is situated in a quiet residential area.
+The flat is located just off King Lane in Moortown and is situated in a quiet residential area, 4.5 miles from the city centre.
 It is a very short walk (approx. 150 metres) to the frequent bus services that depart from the King Lane Park & Ride site.

 There are a number of shops and services within half a mile of the flat, including Sainsbury's (which includes an in-store Lloyds Pharmacy); Argos; Homebase; Moor Allerton library; Anytime Fitness; Subway; Costa Coffee; Alwoodley Medical Centre; and David Lloyd Health & Fitness Club.
 In addition, Marks & Spencer Simply Food, a Post Office and several banks (e. g.
 HSBC & Lloyds) are just over a mile away on Harrogate Road/Street Lane.